incrl/portfolio/README.md

 This last folder is just a place for other fun and interesting projects I have done.
 Most weren't for a class, just out of my own curiosity.

+## Raytracer and Pathtracer

+This is my project code for my advanced graphics class (CS655).
+It started out as a raytracer and grew into a path tracer.
+Since it is project code, it is a little messy, but it represents many hours of work that I am proud of.
+I also included example output images for convenience.